elycruz/gulpw/README.md

 - Build files cannot be shared amongst bundles when wanting to use the 'watch' task cause they cause a cyclic dependency when running global watch tasks;  I.e., `gulpw watch`
+- Inorder to run tests you must have run `gulpw deploy-config` since the deploy task will expect local deploy options to be setup for the gulpw-sample-app.

 ### Resources
 - [Initial Idea UML Diagram](http://www.gliffy.com/go/publish/6312461) (http://www.gliffy.com/go/publish/6312461)